 Can an International Student/Scholar Attend a Protest or Demonstration?

-If a student/scholar is arrested, it will be very important to consult with a criminal attorney to advise and support you during any court proceedings.
-While a court will assign an individual an attorney if they cannot afford one (known as a Public Defender), please note that not all attorneys are familiar with the impact on immigration status of an arrest or acceptance of certain plea decisions.
+An arrest, even if criminal or civil charges are not filed or are dismissed, could impact an international student/scholar’s future interaction with immigration officials and could negatively impact their current or future immigration status and ability to enter or remain in the U.S. In certain circumstances, an arrest may also be reportable to DHS and/or impact a student’s entry visa.
+If a student/scholar is arrested, it will be very important for them to consult with a criminal attorney in connection with any legal proceedings.
+While a court will assign an individual an attorney if they cannot afford one (known as a Public Defender), please note that not all attorneys are equally familiar with the impact on immigration status of an arrest or acceptance of certain plea agreements.

 If you need to connect with an attorney in these situations, please contact the MIT International Students Office (ISO) or MIT International Scholars Office (ISchO) and we can provide a list of referral attorneys.